 Alpha Cat treads this ground on several songs in this interesting project.
 There is a hint of acoustic Nirvana on the track “Every Day You Break My Heart”, and suddenly it starts to gallop as the vocals intone: Slow down, back up, no one believes a single word you say.
 Then you realize the deeper darker tale of personal and family dysfunction that swirls around in singer, writer, bandleader, Elizabeth McCullough’s head.
 It would be interesting to find out who are the female influences here.
 Certainly, a little Patti Smith, ala “Horses”.
 I swear there may even be a hint of early Madonna influences coming out here on this melody laden CD.
 “Mona Lisa in a Comic Book” evokes a bit of the rock and roll Keith Richards of feminist activism, Ms. Chrissie Hynde.
 The pop sensibility and sultry vocals give the song an extra edge that sounds good when the volume is cranked up.
 Overall, “Thatched Roof Glass House” (from the Aquamarine label) is a good record and one that deserves a little extra scrutiny in the age of disposable music."
 Darell Murray: Medium.com

 "Mockingbird" Alpha Cat

-"When Alpha Cat proclaims she has rolled out “Mockingbird” on the first track of her epic album, Thatched Roof Glass House, she may as well announced an earthquake, or a tidal wave — a tectonic force of change.
+"When Alpha Cat proclaims she has rolled out “Mockingbird” as the first track of her epic album, Thatched Roof Glass House, she may as well have announced an earthquake, or a tidal wave — a tectonic force of change.

 The Chorus part is rightly to be the best lines of the song which states that “Be yourself or be loved, be yourself or be loved, be yourself, or be loved, be …”

-So, Don’t wait anymore and listen out to this beautiful song and gives a thumbs up to the amazing artist Alpha Cat.”
+So, Don’t wait anymore and listen to this beautiful song and give a thumbs up to the amazing artist Alpha Cat.”
 Shagun Mewara: Guitaa.com